top of page

 These stains on society need to be taken out and endure some suffering of their own.

 In the distance, I hear footsteps, and I push myself further back against the alcove of bushes.
-Mason's about to find out what his punishment is for telling a young kid to "fuck off" when she accidentally bumped into him and for spitting on a homeless person asking for change on their usual corner.
+Mason's about to find out what his punishment is for telling a young kid to, "fuck off," when she accidentally bumped into him and for spitting on a homeless person asking for change on their usual corner.

 I rub the syringe in my hand with my thumb.
 Almost show time.
 As Mason passes, I step in behind him.
 This has to happen quickly before he stops to check and see who is following him.
 In one choreographed motion, my left arm goes around his throat while my right hand plunges the needle into his neck.
 He jerks a couple of times before I drop him, and the agony begins.
 Potassium chloride burns his veins on the way to his heart, and before this episode is over, he will try to scream, twist in pain, and claw at his neck.
 His eyes may meet mine, if only for a second, as I am enjoying the show.

 Within a few short minutes, Mason is still, the look of terror remaining evident on his face.
-I step over his body and make my way south toward the mall parking lot where I left my motor home.
+I step over his body and make my way south toward the mall parking lot where I left my motorhome.

 I am not playing God, and I did not plan on growing up to be a murderer.
 Firstly, for all the nimrods who really think there is a big guy up there in the sky with his hands on the controls of everything.
 Bullshit.
 You are chasing a fairy tale because God would not let little kids be sexually abused and people be blown up by suicide bombers.
 Secondly, for everyone who believes we are all born equal and can be what we want in life, you are living in fantasyland.
 Do you think that guy who picks up your garbage really aspired to that job?